ifindev/wedding-invitation-site/README.md

 # Wedding Invitation Website for Fitria & Arifin

+P.S:

-P.S: See the live website on https://arifin-fitria.netlify.app/?to=Github+Friends
+- See the live website on https://arifin-fitria.netlify.app/?to=Github+Friends
+- And the design on https://www.figma.com/file/fDIeq2LT0oXxmyWhIidcJe/Web-Undangan-Nikah?node-id=0%3A1

 ## So, what is this?